For all your domestic violence and protection orders answers, simply follow our guide below:

-- An application for a protection order can be made at a Magistrate’s Court in the area where the complainant or the respondent lives or works, or where the domestic violence happened.
+- An application for a protection order in South Africa can be made at a Magistrate’s Court in the area where the complainant or the respondent lives or works, or where the domestic violence happened.

 - The application is in the form of an affidavit and must contain the following information: